qunzhongwang/Does-Graph-Prompt-Work-A-Data-Operation-Perspective-with-Theoretical-Analysis/README.md

 ### 📖 Open Discussion to Our Work

-Here we provide additional discussions and clarifications based on valuable feedback from the reviewers.
+Here we provide additional discussions and clarifications.
 These elaborations aim to enhance the practical relevance of our theoretical work, justify the assumptions made in our theorems, and illustrate the connection between our theoretical framework and real-world applications.

 #### 1.1 Practical Impact of Our Theoretical Results